 Using the right headsets for testing is essential so that student responses are clear and can be properly assessed.

 Encore Data Products carries a wide range of headsets that fit these requirements.
-Here are three of the most popular styles used by our customers:
+Here are some of the most popular styles used by our customers for testing:

-- AVID Education AE-55: The AE-55 was designed with the TELPAS test in mind.
-The ambidextrous design allows the microphone to rotate 270 degrees, so students can put these headsets on in either direction and the microphone will work.
-The cord comes with a Velcro tie that will keep cords from tangling with each other when the headsets are stored.
+The AE-36 has long been widely used with WIDA and state testing while the AE-55 was designed with the TELPAS test in mind.
+The AE-36 is a lighter weight headset with on-ear cups -- the AE-55 includes a wider band and over-ear cups.
+The ambidextrous design of the AE-55 allows the microphone to rotate 270 degrees, so students can put these headsets on in either direction and the microphone will work.
+Both headsets come with a Velcro tie that will keep cords from tangling with each other when the headsets are stored.
 The leatherette earpads are easy to clean and can be wiped down between uses.

 With any of these headsets, students will not be hindered by unreliable or incorrect equipment.
 Instead, students will be able to focus entirely on their exam, enabling them to achieve their highest potential.
 As testing kicks off for some schools (and wraps up for others), we wish all students good luck on their exams this spring and in the fall!